-A car is specifically branded as a lemon after arbitration or litigation in completed.
-However, there are cases when a car does experience repeated problems related to a defect, but the car is not formally branded as a lemon because the car wasn’t purchased under circumstances that allow the California lemon law protections to kick in.
+However, there are cases when a car does experience repeated problems related to a defect, but the car is not formally branded as a lemon because the car wasn’t purchased under circumstances provide protection under the California Lemon Law.

-For example, someone could have bought a defective car from a private seller.
-The person may not have been informed about the vehicle’s history.
-If this person discovers a defect, they won’t be able to pursue a lemon law case because they did not buy it from a licensed dealership.
+Someone may have purchased a defective car from a private seller without being informed of the vehicle’s history.
+If this person discovers a defect, they cannot pursue a California lemon law claim because the vehicle was not purchased from a licensed dealership.
 In this case, the person might have already sought numerous repairs.
 They finally decide to stop getting further trouble with the car and just sell it to another private party.

 In this scenario, a car that should have been branded as a lemon slips under the radar, and another person unwittingly buys a lemon car.

-Read more about the protections offered by the California Lemon Law.
+To learn more about your lemon law protections, read our California Lemon Law Guide.
 If you think you may have a lemon law case, or you have questions about how the California Lemon Law can protect you, call our toll free number at 877-222-2222 or fill out the consultation form below.